cole-ruehle/emergencybackup/DESIGN_DOCUMENT.md

 ---

-## What Changed Since Assignment 2
+## Key Changes Since Assignment 2

-- **I learned what a concept actually is:**
+- **From Ad-hoc Concepts to Clear Models:**
-  My initial designs were a mess of features that weren't really "concepts" at all.
-This led to messy dependencies and confusing code structure.
-Now I have clear boundaries between concepts like routes, users, profiles, and history.
+  Initial designs were muddled with features that were not true "concepts", leading to messy dependencies and code structure.
+The new model enforces strict boundaries between concepts (routes, users, profiles, history).

-- **I simplified the user flow:**
+- **Simplified User Flow:**
-  Early on, I was trying to do too much in one step.
-My final design separates state transitions and makes each action update the current route incrementally, which is much cleaner.
+  Early user flows tried to do too much in one step.
+The final design separates state transitions and makes each action update the current route incrementally.

-- **I started using context injection instead of global imports:**
+- **Context Injection Instead of Global Imports:**
-  Instead of importing or sharing state between modules (which got messy fast), I now bundle user actions as context for the LLM, which returns the updated route or response.
+  Instead of importing or sharing state between modules, user actions are bundled as context for the LLM, which then returns the updated route or response.

-- **I made security explicit with session tokens:**
+- **Explicit Security via Session Tokens:**
-  All authentication and user actions now require a session token.
-My earlier approach was really insecure, and I'm glad I fixed this.
+  Authentication and all user actions now require a session token, removing prior insecure patterns.

 ---

-## Improvements I Made After Assignment 4B
+## Refinements After Assignment 4B

-- **I separated Users from Profiles:**
+- **User-Profile Separation:**
-  I realized that Users (for authentication) should be distinct from user profiles (for public display).
-This made access control and data flow so much clearer.
+  Users (for authentication) are kept distinct from user profiles (for public display), clarifying access control and data flow.

-- **I added Live Hiking Mode:**
+- **Live Hiking Mode Added:**
-  Inspired by examples we looked at in class, I integrated a "Live Hiking" mode with user location sharing.
-The location updates power both real-time displays and historical trail popularity data.
+  Inspired by course examples, a "Live Hiking" mode and user location sharing were integrated.
+Location updates power both real-time user displays and historical trail popularity.

-- **I started tracking everything in User History:**
+- **Use of User History:**
-  Now all hikes and locations are stored, which lets users see their hiking history and helps the app show popular destinations to others.
+  All hikes and locations are now stored, enabling users to see their hiking history and for the app to show popular destinations.

-- **I switched to the request module:**
+- **Shift to Request Module:**
-  The backend now uses the request module for handling external API calls, which is safer and cleaner.
-This enforced better separation of concerns.
+  The backend now uses the request module for safer and cleaner handling of external API calls, enforcing better separation of concerns.

 ---

-## My Core Design Philosophy
+## Central User Flow and Concept Model

-**The "Central Dogma" I Developed:**
+**The Central Dogma:**
-I came up with this idea that the user always has a "current route" (which might be empty at first).
-Every important user action—starting a route, modifying it, adding a stop, planning an exit, etc.—works the same way:
+At all times, the user maintains a "current route" (may be empty initially).
+All important user actions (start route, modify, add stop, exit, etc.):

-- It updates the current route, which is the single source of truth in the UI
+- Update the current route, which is the single source of truth in the UI
-- It's issued as a discrete, atomic request to the backend/LLM
+- Are issued as discrete, atomic requests to the backend/LLM
-- The LLM ingests the existing route and user intent, then responds with a new route object and an explanation
+- Trigger the LLM to ingest the existing route and user intent and respond with a new route object and explanatory note

-**Here's how the flow works:**
+**Diagram: Simplified User Flow**

 ```
    [User Action]